TimothyFothergill/TimothyFothergill/README.md

 -->

 - ⚡ Fun fact: People have called me 'Timlah' online and in the real world for a long time now.
-- 🔭 I'm currently working on creating a 3D RPG prototype in Unity.
+- 🔭 I'm currently working on creating a 3D RPG in Unity called Skell's Quest.
 You can see it here: https://play.unity.com/mg/other/skell-s-quest-v0-0-3-prototype
 - 🔭 I'm often working on improvements to my personal website in Scala
 - 🌱 I’m currently working towards an AWS architect certificate
 - ⚡ Fun fact: I used to run a social group in the UK.
 We met and played board games.
 It was a good time!